 It is important that you read these FAQs carefully.

 Yes.
-The action proposed is official industrial action lawfully proposed by a trade union that has followed due process before calling upon its members to take action and so, as a member of that union, you have the right to participate.
+Provided that the action proposed is official industrial action lawfully proposed by a trade union that has followed due process before calling upon its members to take action, then as a member of that union, you have the right to participate.

 Yes, if asked whether you participated in the strike action, you would be expected to answer truthfully.
 Not doing so could be a failure to respond to a reasonable management instruction.